 "In every walk with nature one receives far more than he seeks." - John Muir

 Details about each hike:

 The Beaver Brook Watershed, near Evergreen, is beloved US Forest Service, Clear Creek County Open Space and MALT conserved land with outstanding scenic vistas and wildlife habitat.
 On the hike you will learn about the unique history of how the watershed was saved from development as well as the natural resources of the area.
-The out and back hike will last about 2-2.5 hours and is roughly 4-5 miles in distance, climbing 800ft on moderate slopes with frequent stops for learning about nature.
-The elevation at the trail head is 9200ft.
-This is the highest point on the trail, which is 6.5miles from Evergreen up Squaw Pass Road.
+The out and back hike will last approximately 2 hours and is roughly 2.5 - 3.5 miles in distance, climbing 800ft on moderate slopes with frequent stops for learning about nature.
 People of all ages and abilities are welcome.